 5. Watchers of Time

 The year is 1919, and Ian Rutledge is a fragile yet courageous former soldier searching for his place in a post-war world.
-Now a Scotland Yard investigator, Rutledge is called upon to probe a small-town murder — and discovers that it may be connected to one of the greatest disasters of all time…
+Now a Scotland Yard investigator, Rutledge must investigate a small-town murder — and discovers that it may have connections to one of the greatest disasters of all time…

 In Osterley, a marshy Norfolk backwater, a man lies dying on a rainy autumn night.
 While natural causes will surely claim Herbert Baker’s life in a matter of hours, his last request baffles his family and friends.

 Baker, a devout Anglican, inexplicably demands to see the town’s Catholic priest for a last confession.
 The old man dies without knowing that the very priest who gave him comfort will follow him to the grave just a few weeks later — the victim of an appalling murder.

 The local police are sure the evidence points to an interrupted robbery, and have named a suspect, Matthew Walsh.
 But the dead priest’s bishop insists that Scotland Yard oversee the investigation.
 It’s a simple task for Rutledge.

 The Inspector draws on years of experience and a war-honed intuition as he finds himself uncovering secrets that the local authorities would prefer not to see explored.
 Surely, they reason, it is better to charge an outsider — Matthew Walsh — with murder than to learn that someone in this tightly knit community would commit such a horrendous crime.
 And yet there are those, Rutledge soon discovers, who held grudges against the priest that had little to do with God or the Church.